isaksolheim/gesucht/README.md

 - **Email Monitoring**: Uses a webhook from Google Cloud Pub/Sub to monitor a Gmail inbox for alerts from wg-gesucht.de
 - **Link Detection**: Efficiently parses incoming emails to identify wg-gesucht.de links
 - **Automated Web Interaction**: Utilizes Playwright to automate tasks like sign-ins and messaging on wg-gesucht.de
-- **Personalized Messaging**: Generates unique messages using ChatGPT 3.5 Turbo
+- **Personalized Messaging**: Generates unique messages using GPT 3.5 Turbo
 - **Docker Support**: The bot can be dockerized easy deployment

 ## Dependencies